by Melissa (NZ)

-The first and a very important part of tapping into the career that is right for you is to not allow market forces (perceived or real) to kill any inner passions you have about a potential career option.
+The first and very important part of tapping into the career that is right for you is to not allow market forces (perceived or real) to kill any inner passions you have about a potential career option too early.

 In regards to psychology, since you have already studied this at University, you will probably have some insight into whether or not you would like to pursue this area further.

-I would be happy to check to you about this.
+I would be happy to check with you about this.

 You may also like to consider the idea of doing a few hours here and there working with teenagers on a voluntary basis.

-Many youth groups for example are looking for voluntary helpers at nights or in weekends.
+Many youth groups, for example, are looking for voluntary helpers at nights or on weekends.